-To earn the Master's in Transportation Policy, Operations, and Logistics at George Mason's Schar School of Policy and Government, you must successfully complete 34 credit hours of coursework.
+To earn an MS in Transportation Policy, Operations, and Logistics, you must successfully complete 34 credit hours of coursework.
 Students should consult with their academic advisor on appropriate course sequencing.

 CORE COURSES (8 courses | 25 credits)

 Students are required to take the following core courses:

 Transportation is a service that contributes substantially to well-being of advanced economies.
 Resource requirements and byproducts of transportation also pose sobering environmental challenges for society.
 Course examines history and development of transportation systems; contribution to and impact on society; institutions and practices that govern planning, design, construction, operation, maintenance, and retirement from service; and policy and managerial challenges, and tools and techniques for addressing them.

 Introduces basic methods of transportation analysis and evaluation relating them to policy framework.
 Covers descriptive statistics, hypothesis testing, contingency tables (Chi-Square analysis), regression, optimization, demand elasticities, and gravity model.
 Also covers sources of transportation data and research design.
 Teaches mathematical base and logic of each technique, but primary emphasis is applying methods to relevant policy and management problems.
 Students required to complete series of assignments along with research proposal focused on applying one or more methods to problem of their own interest.

 PUBP 500 - Theory and Practice of Public Policy

 Theories of public policy emphasizing historical intellectual development, and role theory and ethics may play in public policy making.
 Assumptions made by policy professionals examined against broad range of philosophical, social, political, and economic imperatives affecting public policy environment.